alitoiu/alitoiu.github.io/personal.md

 </p>

 <p>
-These days, I play soccer, play tennis, ski, and <a href="http://www.strava.com/athletes/alitoiu" target="_blank">cycle</a> to stay fit.
-I am beginning a cycling regimen of 113 miles per week.
-I strength train with the goal of matching <a href="http://youtu.be/0mlkVwZVPN8?t=4m43s" target="_blank">Rich Froning's 1020 lb clean, overhead squat, and bench press total.</a>
+These days, I <a href="http://www.strava.com/athletes/alitoiu" target="_blank">cycle</a> to stay fit and I strength train with the goal of matching <a href="http://youtu.be/0mlkVwZVPN8?t=4m43s" target="_blank">Rich Froning's 1020 lb clean, overhead squat, and bench press total.</a>
 </p>

 </div>